 Introduction to Virtualization

 Virtualization enables multiple virtual machines (VMs) to run on a physical server.
-The VMs share the processor, memory, and I/O resources of the physical server, but are logically isolated from each other.
+The VMs share the processors, memory, and I/O device resources of the physical server, but are logically isolated from each other.
 In the virtualization technology, the physical server is called a host machine, the VM running on the host machine is called a guest, and the operating system (OS) running on the VM is called a guest OS.
 A layer of software, called the virtualization layer, exists between a host machine and a VM to simulate virtual hardware.
 This virtualization layer is called a VM monitor, as shown in the following figure.

-Figure 1 Virtualized architecture
+Figure 1 Virtualization architecture

 Currently, mainstream virtualization technologies are classified into two types based on the implementation structure of the Virtual Machine Monitor (VMM):

 In this model, VMM is considered as a complete operating system (OS) and has the virtualization function.
 VMM directly manages all physical resources, including processors, memory, and I/O devices.

 In this model, physical resources are managed by a host OS, which is a traditional OS, such as Linux and Windows.
 The host OS does not provide the virtualization capability.
 The VMM that provides the virtualization capability runs on the host OS as a driver or software of the system.
 The VMM invokes the host OS service to obtain resources and simulate the processor, memory, and I/O devices.
 The virtualization implementation of this model includes KVM and Virtual Box.